svekeman/ays9/docs/AYS-Portal/README.md

 The portal is installed when using the `-p` option during the building of js9(see [js9 installation](https://github.com/Jumpscale/developer/blob/master/README.md)).

-To add AYS app to the portal, copy/link apps/AYS to your portal applications directory `/opt/jumpscale9/apps/portals/main/base`
+To add AYS app to the portal, use the following command:

+`j.tools.prefab.local.apps.atyourservice.install()`

+If portal is not installed you can use the option `install_portal` as follows:

+`j.tools.prefab.local.apps.atyourservice.install(install_portal=True)`

 For more information about the portal check the docs at [portal](https://github.com/Jumpscale/portal9/tree/master/docs/AYS/walkthrough)